ShadowTheAge/yafc/Docs/LinuxOsxInstall.md

 ## Linux installation instructions
 ### Arch
-The AUR package [`factorio-yafc-git`](https://aur.archlinux.org/packages/factorio-yafc-git) points to the original upstream project by ShadowTheAge.
-To make this package suitable for YAFC-CE take the following steps:
-1. Clone the AUR package
-2. Open PKGBUILD
-3. Edit the `source` to use the following URL: https://github.com/have-fun-was-taken/yafc-ce In the same folder, run `makepkg -sri` to build and install YAFC.
-Run with `factorio-yafc`.
+There is an AUR package for yafc-ce: [`factorio-yafc-ce-git`](https://aur.archlinux.org/packages/factorio-yafc-ce-git) Once the package is installed, it can be run with `factorio-yafc`.
+Note that at least dotnet 6 or later is required.
 ### Debian
 - Download the latest release from this repo.
 - [Install dotnet core (v6.0 or later)](https://learn.microsoft.com/en-us/dotnet/core/install/linux-debian)